Reasons Why you should take an Alaskan Cruise from Seattle

 Try Halibut Fishing!

-Yes, you’ve read that right people.
+Yes, you’ve read those right people.
 You can fish in Alaska all year round – however – peak season for salmon fishing usually occurs from May through September.
 You can visit Homer, Alaska is dubbed as the “Halibut Fishing Capital of the World.”
-Just take note that there are no charter fishing allowed for Halibut on Wednesdays.
+Just take note that there is no charter fishing allowed for Halibut on Wednesdays.

 As for Halibut fishing, you can do this even in the vast ocean.
 This state is in fact known for its world-class halibut and lingcod fishing.